Luganodes/nebctl/README.md

 - [x] Implement generation of distributable configurations
 - [ ] Update configurations of all existing nodes upon new lighthouse addition
 - [ ] Interface to edit nebctl settings
+- [ ] Better error handling and display

 See [open issues](#) for a full list of proposed features (and known issues).